SchedulesDirect/mfdb-json/README.md

 - See http://forums.schedulesdirect.org/viewtopic.php?f=8&t=2530 for the
   complete list of countries with data.
 - Self-hosted data, so not dependent on Tribune's XML servers.

+If the two scripts are called with the **--nomyth** parameter, then certain functionality changes.
+Rather than reading username and password from the mythconverg database, the scripts will look for a file called "sd.json.conf"

+**NOTE**: the password is stored as plaintext.

+mfdb-json.php may be called with **--nomyth** as well, in which case you must specify --schedule and/or --program

+The list of stationIDs you wish to retrieve must be in "sd.json.stations.conf".
+One stationID per line.

+The list of programs you wish to retrieve must be in "sd.json.programs.conf".
+One programID per line.

+This functionality only exists as a demonstration or for developers; the rest of the documentation assumes that the user is running the programs to populate MythTV data.

 #Installation